top of page

 • What is the difference between a limited edition print and an open edition print?

 LIMITED EDITION PRINTS are limited to a small press run.
 Once the quota of prints is sold, no more prints of that size will be produced.
 This increases their value.
 Every limited edition print is individually signed and numbered by the artist and comes with a signed Certificate of Authenticity.
 To assist with framing, a generous border of 5cm or wider surrounds the image.
 With a few exceptions, the artwork is reproduced at 100% (same size) as the original work to keep the integrity of the original.
 All my original artworks offered as limited edition prints are printed using the giclée printing process.
 A giclée print is the closest duplication of an artwork that is physically possible.
 The word “giclée” is a French term, which when translated means “to squirt out”.
 It refers to the way an inkjet printer works – squirting or spraying the ink when printing artwork.
 The original painting is scanned at an astonishing 600dpi and colour-corrected.
 This may be a lengthy process, as watercolour naturally employs delicate tints that are not easily replicated.
-Printed at Lucent Imaging, Canberra, giclée prints are created using an amazing Canon imagePROGRAF printer using 12 colour Lucia PRO pigment inks to create exceptional results.
+Printed at Lucent Imaging, Canberra, giclée prints are created using the amazing Canon imagePROGRAF printer using 12 colour Lucia PRO pigment inks to create exceptional results.
 For longevity and quality, they are printed on Canson Infinity Edition Etching 310gsm; a superb archival, acid free 100% cotton rag with no optical brighteners added.
-OPEN EDITION GICLÉE PRINTS are printed in exactly the same way and use the same paper stock as a limited edition giclee print.
-The difference being that they don't have a limited press run and will not be signed and numbered by the artist.
-Unlike the limited edition prints, open editions may be cropped slightly to fit the aspect ratio of various "A" paper sizes.
-For example, I may release 20 limited edition giclée prints, whilst at the the same time release 100 open edition giclee prints that may be any size (usually A4 or A3).
-I currently don't sell open edition giclée prints on this website at present.
+OPEN EDITION GICLÉE PRINTS are printed in exactly the same way on identical paper stock as a limited edition giclée print.
+The important difference is that open edition giclée prints don't have a limited press run and will not be signed and numbered by the artist.
+Unlike the limited edition prints, open editions may be cropped slightly to fit the aspect ratios of suitable commercially available frames.
+To see Frances' recently added page of open edition giclée prints, please click below!
 OPEN EDITION PRINTS are, as the name implies, printed in open numbers often in the thousands.
 They are not signed and numbered by the artist, and don't come with a Certificate of Authenticity.
 They are usually printed via offset lithography, using paper of any degree of weight or quality.
 They are NOT printed via the giclee printing process.
 The only open edition print I have for sale on this website is "Waiting For The Rains" (Eastern Rosellas).
 Other examples of open edition prints are those that may be purchased through print on demand websites such as RedBubble and Fine Art America.
 Greeting cards are another example of printing a tiny open edition print!

 • Do you paint with other mediums?